 As an event organiser, you may find a space with restricted parking that could be useful to your event, such as providing a loading/unloading area for event staff.
 In such a case you can apply to us to request a parking suspension.
 Daily fees may apply.
 More details are on our parking suspensions and dispensations webpage.

 Parking on the highway

-If you or your visitors choose to park in the borough streets, we recommend checking and understand the nearby parking signage.
+If you or your visitors choose to park in the borough streets, we recommend checking and understanding the nearby parking signage.
 There are many pay and display bays, shared use bays, and resident permit bays available.
-Vehicles need to be correctly parked within the bay markings, when used.
+Vehicles need to be correctly parked within the bay markings when used.

 Cars parked in residential areas must not obstruct driveways and access to properties.
-Drivers need to avoid parking with wheels on the footway, unless a sign and bay markings indicates this is permitted.
+Drivers need to avoid parking with wheels on the footway unless a sign and bay markings indicate this is permitted.